nelsonifechukwu/TicTacToe/README.md

 # TicTacToe

-This is a fun TicTacToe game with a complete understandable logic
+This is a fun TicTacToe game with a complete understandable logic.

+> Run tic.py

+Have fun